skyerus/faceit-test/README.md

 run-tests
 ```
 Note: You'll see non-fatal errors in the terminal when making POST/PUT/DELETE requests, this is because an event is being fired into nothing.
-To disable events firing you can change the environment variable INIT_TABLES=false in docker-compose.yml
+To disable events firing you can change the environment variable NO_EVENT_BROADCASTS=true in docker-compose.yml

 ## Assumptions
 1. The application is public facing